Magpie “ Iridescent Omen” - Galvanised Steel and Stained Glass, 1.5 Meters

 -Suitable for exterior and interior installation-

-Created to take part in Newby Halls largest to date, garden sculpture trail.
+Created to take part in Newby Halls largest to date, temporary sculpture trail.

 A unique collaboration with Stained Glass Artist, Janet Fraser.